szxp/space/README.md

 # Space

-An image server the creates thumbnail on the fly with the specified dimensions.
+An image server that creates thumbnails on the fly with the specified dimensions from the original image.
 The images are stored in the file system.

 ## Configure the server modifying the config file